Seraaron/agora/srd/Social Encounters.md

 - locks: the players must rp, asking questions, to find a key to unlock the next part of the conversation
 	- this is usually difficult to pull of, because the parameters are unclear
-	- rp should not be treated like a trap, or a guessing game; it's a response
+	- rp should not be treated like a trap, or a guessing game — it's a response
 - bubbles: the players rp freely to create outcomes
 	- better, because there is no set solution, only reactions and consequences